Advanced search

 Dobutamine must not be used in the case of:

-- known hypersensitivity to dobutamine or to any of the excipients listed in section 6.1,
+- known hypersensitivity to dobutamine or to any of the excipients listed in section 6.1, including in patients with bronchial asthma with hypersensitivity to sulfites,

 - mechanical obstruction of ventricular filling and/or of outflow, such as pericardial tamponade, constrictive pericarditis, hypertrophic obstructive cardiomyopathy, severe aortic stenosis,

-- hypovolaemic conditions.
+- hypovolaemic conditions,

 Dobutamine stress echocardiography